UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

    next to it and select "Local DBMS".
 Leave the name as it is ("Graph DBMS") and fill in a password.
 Choose an easy to type and short one since the DBMS will only be accessible from your own machine.
 Click "Create".
-   Also, insert the password in field *neo4j_password* in the [Ricgraph initialization file](#Ricgraph-initialization-file), see below.
+   Also, insert the password in field *graphdb_password* in the [Ricgraph initialization file](#Ricgraph-initialization-file), see below.
 1. Exit Neo4j Desktop using the "File" menu and select "Quit".
 If your database was active a message similar to "Your DBMS [name] is running, are you sure you want to quit" appears,